-- J4.1 Bundles of documents for the trial, including bundles of authorities, must be prepared in accordance with Appendix 7. - J4.2 The number, content and organisation of the trial bundles must be approved by the advocates with the conduct of the trial. - J4.3 Apart from certain specified documents, trial bundles should include only documents that the trial Judge will be asked to read or that it is expected will be shown to the Court at trial (including when witnesses are giving evidence).
+- J.4.1 Bundles of documents for the trial, including bundles of authorities, must be prepared in accordance with Appendix 7. - J.4.2 The number, content and organisation of the trial bundles must be approved by the advocates with the conduct of the trial.

+- documents that the trial Judge will be asked to read or that it is expected will be shown to the Court at trial (including when witnesses are giving evidence).
 In many cases only a very small proportion of the documents that have been disclosed in the proceedings need to be referred to at trial.
 The preparation of trial bundles should be more than an exercise in collating the disclosed documents and sorting them into bundles.
-Where a document has been included in the trial bundle unnecessarily, the party responsible may be required to explain its inclusion to the Judge, and may be penalised in costs if there is no satisfactory explanation. - J4.4 The trial bundles should be agreed as follows, unless otherwise directed: - (a) the claimant must submit proposals to all other parties at least 6 weeks before the start of the trial (see J.3); and - (b) the other parties must submit to the claimant details of any additions they require or revisions they suggest at least 4 weeks before the start of the trial.
+Where a document has been included in the trial bundle unnecessarily, the party responsible may be required to explain its inclusion to the Judge, and may be penalised in costs if there is no satisfactory explanation. - J.4.4 The trial bundles should be agreed as follows, unless otherwise directed: - (a) the claimant must submit proposals to all other parties at least 6 weeks before the start of the trial (see J.3); and - (b) the other parties must submit to the claimant details of any additions they require or revisions they suggest at least 4 weeks before the start of the trial.